 SACI in Florence

 Summer programs at SACI in Florence welcome students enrolled in U.S. colleges and universities who are seeking accredited summer study, independent non-credit students, as well as students from institutions outside the U.S. who are interested in art, art history, art conservation, design, and Italian language.

 SACI's facilities are located in the heart of Florence, just steps away from Michelangelo's Medici Chapel, Fra' Angelico's masterpieces in San Marco, the colorful central market, and Florence's Duomo.

 Field trips to Pisa, Arezzo, Lucca, Siena, San Gimignano, and Fiesole are a regular part of the program and are open to all summer students.
-Art History course field trips visit all the major museums of Florence (including the Uffizi, the Bargello, and the Pitti Palace) as well as masterpieces in the churches and monasteries in and around the city.
+Art History course field trips visit all the major museums of Florence (including the Uffizi, the Accademia, the Bargello, and the Pitti Palace) as well as masterpieces in the churches and monasteries in and around the city.

 During the summer months, Florence also offers a remarkable range of cultural and popular events and activities.
-You can experience the famous Calcio in Costume, during which the different quarters of the city compete in what is considered to be the ancestor of modern soccer.
+You can experience the famous Calcio in Costume, during which the different districts of the city compete in what is considered to be the ancestor of modern soccer.
 There are also regular outdoor evening film and music festivals, as well as the Estate Fiesolana, which includes concerts, film, and theater held in a Roman amphitheater in Fiesole.

 SACI in Venice